grscwf/twin-mt/nero-paths.md

 - Ways to fail
   - Wear the ring too long - Bad Ending: Stiffened
   - Lose ring while hunted - Bad Ending: Hunted
+  - Neither of these has much warning before it happens, but once the player knows they can happen, they're easy to avoid:
+    - Take off the ring as soon as it's yellow.
+    - Don't activate lion hunting until everything is set right.